vokac/iam-website/content/en/docs/tasks/deployment/voms_importer/_index.md

   * Generic attributes

 The script requires:
+* VOMS Admin version 3.8.0
-* VOMS Admin v.
-3.8.0, IAM $>$= v.
-1.7.0
+* IAM version $>$= 1.7.0
 * VOMS proxy with admin privileges on the VOMS VO
 * access token with admin privileges on the IAM VO

 ### VOMS Groups and roles migration

-To import groups in IAM:
-* /atlas/production -> atlas/production

-To import roles as IAM optional groups:
+In this case, to import groups in IAM, you can turn `/atlas/production` into `atlas/production`.
+To import roles as IAM optional groups, you have to turn `/atlas/Role=VO-Admin` into `atlas/VO-Admin`.
-* /atlas/Role=VO-Admin -> atlas/VO-Admin

 **Groups and roles are imported only if not already present in IAM.**

 ### Users migration

 Only **active VOMS users** are migrated.
-Furthermore, do not expect that a user suspended by a VO Admin in VOMS is suspended also in IAM:
-* since IAM is also integrated with the HR db, the HR check will ensure users are suspended/removed from the VO when experiment membership is no longer valid.
+Furthermore, you do not expect that a user, suspended by a VO Admin in VOMS, is also suspended in IAM.
+Since IAM is also integrated with the Human Resource (HR) database, the HR check will ensure that users are suspended/removed from the VO when experiment membership is no longer valid.

-The importer script generates a username for the IAM account (i.e., VOMS accounts did not have username): currently `user.<voms userid>`, there is the plan to use CERN username instead.
+The importer script generates a username for the IAM account (i.e., VOMS accounts did not have username): currently `user.<voms userid>`.
+However, there is the plan to use CERN username instead.

 ### CERN SSO automatic linking

 The importer script can be configured to automatically link the imported account to the CERN SSO identity in two ways:
 1. using the nickname VOMS account generic attribute
 2. resolving the CERN username from the CERN LDAP